-An online submission and tracking service via the Internet facilitates a speedy and cost-effective submission of manuscripts.
-The full manuscript has to be proposed online via Lifescience Global Canada Inc. Processing Management System (PMS) Manuscript Processing System (PMS) https://www.lifescienceglobal.com/pms/.
+An online submission and tracking service at Lifescience Global via the Internet facilitates a speedy and cost-effective submission of manuscripts.
+The full manuscript has to be submitted online via Lifescience Global, Canada Inc. Publication Management System (PMS) https://www.lifescienceglobal.com/pms/.

 It is imperative that before submission, authors should carefully proofread the files for special characters, mathematical symbols, Greek letters, equations, tables, and images, to ensure that they emerge in the proper format.

 References, figures, tables, structures, etc., should be noted in the text where they have been discussed.
 The author also should present figure legends/captions.

 Submissions must be original work, the copyright to which is not earlier published elsewhere.
 Originality, creativity, and a cross-disciplinary method or perspectives are greatly encouraged.
 Translated duplication of papers is not allowed.
 For detailed please visit: PUBLISHING ETHICS AND INTEGRITY

 All manuscripts submitted to Lifescience Global journals must be written in English language only.
 If the author is not a native English speaker, we recommend proofreading the article for language efficiency.
 Language-editing services are also provided by Lifescience Global free of cost.

 Submission of a manuscript to the respective journals implies that all authors have read and agreed to the content of the Covering Letter, and the Terms and Conditions of granting the copyright to Lifescience Global Canada Inc. Thereby the authors agree that the manuscripts submitted to Lifescience Global Canada Inc. journal have not been published and will not be simultaneously submitted or published elsewhere.